ashfn/splatbin/README.md

 # splatbin

-A minimal, terminal-first file sharing service with a dark purple theme.
+A minimal, file sharing/paste service

 ### Run with Docker